delete-files-and-directories-linux

 Delete a Directory in Linux: Practice with the Terminal

-The rmdir and rm commands are used to remove a directory on Linux systems.
-The rmdir command can be used to delete an empty directory and if the directory contains files or subdirectories then the right command to use is the rm command.
+Using the rm or rmdir commands you can remove a directory on Linux systems.
+The rmdir command can be used to delete an empty directory.
+If the Linux directory contains files or subdirectories then the right command to use is the rm command.

 Directories are one of the main concepts to understand about the Linux filesystem.

-And I know it can be uncomfortable deleting directories on Linux, especially if you are just getting used to work with it.
+And I know it can be uncomfortable deleting directories on Linux, especially if you are just getting used to working with it.

-This tutorial will help you get familiar with the commands to remove directories in Linux and it will give you more confidence in working with Linux systems.
+This tutorial will help you get familiar with the commands to remove a directory in Linux.
+It will also give you more confidence in working with Linux systems.

-Here is a simple example, I create a directory called testdir using the mkdir command:
+Here is a simple example, first create a directory called testdir using the mkdir command:

 (localhost)$ mkdir testdir